Prohibited agreements

 Strabag must pay a fine of almost 2.8 million euros

-Austria's largest construction group Strabag has been fined a cartel fine in Germany.
-The German Federal Cartel Office has imposed a fine of 2.79 million euros on Strabag AG, based in the Rhine metropolis, for illegal collusion in the tendering process for a construction project in Cologne.
+Austria's largest construction group, Strabag, has been ordered to pay a cartel fine in Germany.
+The German Federal Cartel Office imposed a fine of 2.79 million euros on Strabag AG, based in the Rhine metropolis, for illegal collusion in the tendering process for a construction project in Cologne.

 Cartel office suspects annual damage in the billions

 According to the German Federal Cartel Office, this is a so-called bid-rigging agreement.
-Such illegal cartel agreements mean that award procedures do not lead to quality and price competition as intended, explained Andreas Mundt, President of the Federal Cartel Office.
+According to Andreas Mundt, President of the Federal Cartel Office, such illegal cartel agreements mean that tendering procedures do not lead to quality and price competition as intended.
 "According to estimates, bid-rigging in public-sector construction projects in Germany alone causes damage amounting to several billion euros per year."

 According to the Cartel Office, there was a raid in September 2021 in the case, which dates back to the beginning of 2017.
 In December of the same year, Strabag AG became a wholly-owned subsidiary of the Viennese construction group Strabag SE, which has held a majority stake in the traditional Cologne-based group since 1997.